 Each year, Manzanita Public Charter School has drawn from an ever larger and diverse applicant pool.
 Since August 2008, enrollment has increased 100% to the current 431 students as of CBEDS date, October 5, 2017.
 For the past five years, the Charter School has kept a stable enrollment, always certifying at ADA 400+ scholars each school year.
-Manzanita's demographics are quite diverse, including 25% military dependents, 33% English Language Learners, 61% socio-economically disadvantaged, and 11% GATE/Honors students.
+Manzanita's demographics are quite diverse, including 25% military dependents, 33% English Language Learners, 61% socioeconomically disadvantaged, and 11% GATE/Honors students.

-Manzanita families live in all areas of the Lompoc Community including VAFB, Vandenberg Village, Mesa Oaks, Northeast Lompoc, Glen Ellen and Stonebrook housing developments, housing areas surrounding Lompoc High and Lompoc Valley Middle School, the West side of Lompoc including several housing developments near Miguelito School, and housing near South Lompoc adjacent to "H" and "Ocean."
+Manzanita families live in all areas of the Lompoc Community including VAFB, Vandenberg Village, Mesa Oaks, Northeast Lompoc, Glen Ellen and Stonebrook housing developments, housing areas surrounding Lompoc High and Lompoc Valley Middle School, the West side of

+Lompoc including several housing developments near Miguelito School, and housing near South Lompoc adjacent to "H" and "Ocean."

-The Charter School anticipates enrolling a similarly diverse student population in the upcoming school year of approximately 440 students in grades TK-6
+The Charter School anticipates enrolling a similarly diverse student population in the upcoming school year of approximately 5700 students in grades TK-8.
+This material revision would include expanding this student population to include 7th and 8th grade student numbers which would be capped at 130 students for both grade levels.